SysKitTeam/docs-point/docs/storage-management/storage-management-overview.md

 ## Storage Management in Syskit Point

-To start with your Storage Management, make sure it's configured based on your preferences within Syskit Point.
+To start with your Storage Management, make sure it's configured according to your preferences in Syskit Point.

 That's where you can set up certain metrics that help you clean up your storage, such as how many versions of a file you want to keep or how old files should be before you delete them.